Harrison-Dev/sheet-2-data-tool-go/README.md

 ### Common Issues

-1. **"No ID field found" Error**: Ensure each sheet has an "Id" column with data_type "int" in the schema
+1. **Auto-generated ID**: When no "Id" field is defined in the schema, the system automatically generates one starting from 0
 2. **Permission Errors**: Ensure the application has read/write permissions for the specified directories
 3. **Empty Output**: Check that the offset_header value correctly points to your header row